 - The primary application in STB Finance Docket No. 33388, and the related filings in the various embraced dockets listed in Appendix A, are accepted for consideration. - 2.
 The parties shall comply with the procedural requirements described in this decision. - 3.
-Any appeal to a decision issued by Judge Leventhal must be filed within 3 working days of the date of h. decision, and any response to any such appeal must be filed within 3 working days of the date of filing of the appeal. - 4.
-Any reply to any motion filed with the Board itself in the first instance must be filed within 3 working days of the date of filing of the motion.
+Any appeal to a decision issued by Judge Leventhal must be filed within 3 working days of the date of his decision, and any response to any such appeal must be filed within 3 working days of the date of filing of the appeal. - 4.
+Any reply to any motion filed with the Board itself in the first instance must be filed within 3 working days of the date of filing of the motion. - 5.
+This decision is effective on July 23, 1997.